Skip to main content

 Do I need flood insurance?

 Flood-proof your finances and get peace of mind.
-Buy flood insurance.
+Wherever it rains, it can flood.
+Know your risk, and protect the life you’ve built with flood insurance.

 Anyone can be financially vulnerable to floods.
-Homeowners and renters outside of designated floodplains are at risk and most are not properly insured for floods.
-In fact, people living outside of mapped high-risk flood areas file nearly 25% of all National Flood Insurance Program claims and receive one-third of Federal Disaster Assistance for flooding.
+Homeowners and renters outside of designated floodplains are at risk and most are not properly insured.
+In fact, people living outside of mapped high-risk flood areas file nearly 40% of all National Flood Insurance Program claims and receive one-third of Federal Disaster Assistance for flooding.
+The 2016 Wisconsin Hazard Mitigation plan indicates:

 • Average household FEMA disaster relief awards related to the flooding was less than $4,000.
-Those with flood insurance could receive the total cost of their damages.
+Those with flood insurance could receive up to $250,000 toward damage to their structure.
+With a contents policy and additional $100,000 flood insurance payout is possible.

 • A one-percent chance flood (or 100-year event) can happen four or more times during a 30-year mortgage.

-• Over the next 50 years, the observed trend toward an increase in the annual amount of precipitation is expected to continue (Wisconsin Emergency Management 2016 Hazard Mitigation Plan)
+Over the next 50 years, the observed trend toward an increase in the annual amount of precipitation is expected to continue.

 Flood insurance facts